How To Find Jobs in Germany

 Most of occupations in Germany require formal qualifications.
 Foreign qualifications need to be certified by a competent German authority such as trade or professional associations.

 Applying for jobs in Germany has changed dramatically over the past few years.
 With the high level of Internet usage, the Internet is now the best place to access jobs information.
 However, it is always advisable to use as many different job search sources as possible to find open positions.
 This includes national, regional, local, government, college, university and company websites.

 When searching for jobs in Germany, you should complement online job search by more traditional methods because German jobs are advertised in different ways and some jobs are not advertised in traditional forms at all.
-More than half of all Germany jobs are not advertised at all and are filled through referrals or networking.
+More than half of all work in Germany is not advertised at all and is filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the job search process.

 With jobs in Germany, quite often, it is not what you know but whom you know

 Employment agencies are present in major cities and on the Internet.
 An applicant who already has a specific idea of where s/he would like to work can apply to these companies directly.

 Find jobs in Germany using the most powerful job search engine on the Internet!

 To find your jobs in Germany, simply type keywords into the Suchbegriff/what box describing the kind of job you want, and enter a city, a province or postal code in the Ort/where box.
 Then click the Finden/Find button or hit the Enter key on your keyboard.

 Careerjet searches for jobs in Germany on all of the major job boards, newspaper sites, niche industry sites and corporate job sites.
 Those include: